ibleaman/hasidifier/README.md

-# hasidify
+# hasidifier
 A Yiddish orthographic normalizer: Standard Yiddish goes in, Hasidic Yiddish comes out.
-Available online: <a href="https://ibleaman.github.io/hasidify">https://ibleaman.github.io/hasidify</a>
+Available online: <a href="https://ibleaman.github.io/hasidifier">https://ibleaman.github.io/hasidifier</a>

 Coded by <a href="https://wp.nyu.edu/ibleaman">Isaac L. Bleaman</a> (איציק בלימאַן).
 Please use the form linked in the sidebar (or <a href="https://docs.google.com/forms/d/e/1FAIpQLSeEReifR2tkrEMT2gdUuo2p_6GxDXRpLDdpmXkvsyJYaE0Kdg/viewform">here</a>) to send me feedback on the orthographic normalizer itself.
 I welcome suggestions for improvement!